juanfranblanco/vscode-solidity/README.md

   ]
 }
 ```
+> :information_source: You will need to restart vscode for this to take effect

 If you would like to format on save, add this entry to your user / workspace settings: